laymonage/slides-student-maintainer/slides.md

 I don't know what happened here when I took it, but this was not edited.
 I think there must've been a bug on GitHub because that's a _lot_ of cats.

 Anyway.
 One of the reasons why my uni teaches Django is because it's widely used in the industry.
-I If nobody uses Django – I wouldn't be here today.
+If nobody uses Django – I wouldn't be here today.

-And, that's it from me.
+So, use Django.
+And that's it from me.
 -->

 ---